-The PS4 and Xbox One won’t be launching until 2014 in Japan, why the change?
+The PS4 and Xbox One won’t be launching until 2014 in Japan, why have games companies shifted the focus away from the Land of the Rising Sun?

 Japan once represented 50 per cent of the global videogame market.
 Today, that number is just 10 per cent.
 Still impressive for a single country but indicative of the changing patterns in the industry.